-Update: Those pictures of albums used to be linked to cdbaby, who no longer has an online store.
-In this time of no-in-person-gigs, if you want to buy an album or a song, I suggest one of the following options:
+Update: I’m working on adding PayPal buttons to this site.
+For the moment, if you want to buy an album or a song, I suggest one of the following options:

-- send me an email at email@example.com and we’ll do this the old-fashioned way – you send me a check, I send you a CD!
-We’ll say $12 including postage (in the U.S.) for World Famous in Bloomsburg or Yuspe, $15 including postage for the now-hard-to-find (and not many left) Dry Ridge.
+- send me an email at firstname.lastname@example.org and we’ll do this the old-fashioned way – you send me a check, I send you a CD!
+We’ll say $13 including postage (in the U.S.) for Warm Light, World Famous in Bloomsburg or Yuspe, $18 including postage for the now-hard-to-find (and not many left) Dry Ridge.

 - World Famous in Bloomsburg, 2014.
 Produced and recorded by Jeremy dePrisco at Pepperhead Studios, formerly in Millville.
 Twenty-two songs about all sorts of things, with lots of friends and family helping out – Anna and Zeke sing and play some instruments, Jeremy dePrisco plays lots of bass and does other things, and there are guest appearances from Audra dePrisco (singing), Mike Hickey (guitar, mandolin, singing), Randy Moyer (guitar and singing), Safa Saracoglu (percussion), Erin Dietrick (violin), John Huckans (tuba and singing), and John Sweeney (harmonica).